jhsu802701/rails_from_scratch_rails5/10-01-user_show.md

 ############################
 ```
 * Enter the command "sh testc.sh".
 Now all 4 new tests fail due to a missing route.
 * Update the routing.
-Edit the file config/routes.rb and add the following lines to the end of the user section:
+Edit the file config/routes.rb and add the following line to the end of the user section:
 ```
-  # BEGIN: user methods
   resources :users, only: [:show]
-  # END: user methods
 ```

 ### Wrapping Up